-DMX Capital Partners Limited (DMXCP) returned -0.7%, after all fees and expenses, for the 12 months to 30 June 2023 (FY23).
-DMXCP recorded an audited net loss before tax for FY23 of \$0.6m.
+DMX Capital Partners Limited (DMXCP) returned 23.1%, after all fees and expenses, for the 12 months to 30 June 2024 (FY24).
+DMXCP recorded an audited profit before tax for FY24 of \$4.8m and assets of \$25.4m.

-While market conditions have been difficult, it is disappointing to report a negative return for the year.
-Our strategy of investing in small under-theradar companies has had it challenges in the past 18 months.
-Our conviction is strong that, over time, owning a portfolio of smaller listed businesses with strong growth prospects and attractive valuations is well placed to generate strong returns.
-Our small businesses continue growing over time into much larger, more valuable, businesses.
-As a long-term orientated investment company, we remain comfortable with our strategy and both the outlook and prospects of our portfolio of interesting, under-valued, under-the-radar and difficult to access small company opportunities.
+After two years of disappointing performance and difficult market conditions for micro and nano-cap companies, it is pleasing to report a strong positive return for the year.
+Our strategy of investing in small under-the-radar companies has had its challenges in recent times, however our conviction has remained strong that, over time, owning a portfolio of smaller listed businesses with strong growth prospects and attractive valuations, positions us well to generate strong long-term returns.
+As a long-term orientated investment company, we continue to be comfortable with our strategy and both the outlook and prospects of our portfolio of interesting, under-valued, under-the-radar and difficult to access small company opportunities.

-Notwithstanding the negative return, our capital base continued to expand during the year as we welcomed a number of new investors to the register.
-As in previous years, a large number of existing investors also took the opportunity to add to their investments, with DMXCP's audited net assets increasing from \$19.5m at 30 June 2022 to \$21.2m at 30 June 2023.
-To all our investors, we thank you again for your support and your patience.
+As in previous years, a large number of existing investors have taken the opportunity to add to their investments during the year, with DMXCP's audited net assets increasing from \$21.2m at 30 June 2023 to \$24.7m at 30 June 2024.
+To all our investors, we thank you again for your support and the confidence that you show in us.
 During the year, Directors and Management of DMXCP also added to their holdings.
 We currently own 15% of DMXCP, so are very much aligned with shareholders in driving positive outcomes.

 We are committed, supportive, long-term substantial and/or top 20 shareholders in many small ASX listed companies.
-A number of these are underthe-radar Australian success stories that are largely ignored by the investment community.
+A number of these are under-the-radar Australian success stories that are largely ignored by the investment community.
 These companies are providing significant benefits to stakeholders and society more broadly, through their innovation and product and services they provide and continue to develop.
 We have strong relationships with our portfolio companies, providing capital and support as they pursue their growth journeys.
 Together, they form part of our unique, hard to replicate portfolio that we are proud of.

-We are absolutely focused on adding value over time through our unique portfolio of these compelling smaller company opportunities.
-With an audited net asset position now in excess of \$20m, our loyal investor base, and the networks, relationships, and processes developed over the last nine years, we believe DMXCP has a strong platform from which to continue to grow over time.
+We continue to remain enthused and absolutely focused on adding value over time through our unique portfolio of these compelling smaller company opportunities.
+With total assets now in excess of \$25m, our loyal investor base, and the networks, relationships, and processes developed over the last ten years, we believe DMXCP has a strong platform from which to continue to grow over time.

-FY23: Year-end Summary
+FY24: Year-end Summary